 |Red-legged Partridge Alectoris rufa

-|Monks Eleigh, Suffolk,
+|Monks Eleigh, Suffolk, England

 The Red-legged Partridge is distributed in France, Spain, Portugal and north-west Italy.
 It has been introduced into other parts

 |It is found in farmland, heathland, coastal meadows and similar grassy habitats where it feeds on seeds, leaves,

 grass and roots.

 broad, black-streaked breast band or "neck shawl" which is a single solid line in the Rock Partridge.
 The Rock Partridge is found in